 A person shall not receive a prescription for medication to end his or her life in a humane and dignified manner unless he or she has made an informed decision.
-Immediately before writing a prescription for medication under this chapter, the attending physician shall verify that the qualified patient is making an informed decision.
+Immediately before writing a prescription for medication under this chapter, the attending qualified medical provider shall verify that the qualified patient is making an informed decision. [ 2023 c 38 § 8; 2009 c 1 § 7 (Initiative Measure No. 1000, approved November 4, 2008).]

-Kin.
+Notification of Next of Kin.

-Notification of Next of The attending physician shall recommend that the patient notify the next of kin of his or her request for medication under this chapter.
+The attending qualified medical provider shall recommend that the patient notify the next of kin of his or her request for medication under this chapter.
 A patient who declines or is unable to notify next of kin shall not have his or her request denied for that reason.